sandromancuso/genetic-algorithm/README.md

 This strategy is not that smart since it can make Indy get stuck cycling around empty sites.

-[Melanie Mitchell](https://en.wikipedia.org/wiki/Melanie_Mitchell) tested this strategy on 10,000 cleaning sessions, and found that its average (per-session) score was 346.
+[Melanie Mitchell](https://en.wikipedia.org/wiki/Melanie_Mitchell) tested this strategy on 10,000 treasure hunting sessions, and found that its average (per-session) score was 346.
 Given that at the beginning of each session, about 50%, or 50, of the sites contain a treasure, the maximum possible score for any strategy is approximately 500.

-After selecting the highest-fitness individual in the final generation, and also testing it on 10,000 new and different cleaning sessions, its average (per-session) was approximately 483—that is, nearly optimal.
+After selecting the highest-fitness individual in the final generation, and also testing it on 10,000 new and different treasure hunting sessions, its average (per-session) was approximately 483—that is, nearly optimal.